chuckstack/chuckstack.github.io/src-ls/postgres-convention/sample-table-convention.md

 5. **Do you need to create templates?** - Yes, for reusable project line templates
 6. **Do you need validation?** - Yes, for project line validation
 7. **Do you need to create parent child relationships inside the table?** - No, project lines are children of projects, not hierarchical among themselves
+8. **Does this table represent lines that belong to a header record?** - Yes, project lines belong to a project header (stk_project)
-8. **Do you need to know when/if a record was processed?** - No, not mentioned in requirements
+9. **Do you need to know when/if a record was processed?** - No, not mentioned in requirements

 This systematic approach ensures consistency and proper adherence to chuck-stack conventions.